georchni/Computational_Physics_Classical_and_Quantum_Simulations/README.md

 Ncor.

 iii.
 Update the configuration:
-1. Choose an uniform random number r in [-epsilon,epsilon].
+1. Choose a uniform random number r in [-epsilon,epsilon].
 2. Change a random x_i by r.
 3. Calculate the difference in action between the old and the new configuration.
 4. If the action is decreased, keep the new configuration.